McCook, Nebraska: Culture

 The Harvey P. Sutton House at 602 Norris Avenue was designed by influential architect Frank Lloyd Wright in 1905–1907 and built 1907–1908.
 The classic Prairie-style house is listed in the National Register of Historic Places; it is the only Wright house known to have been built in Nebraska.
 The house is used as a private residence, and is not open to the public.

 McCook Army Airfield, active from 1943 through 1945, was located nine miles northwest of McCook.

 McCook hosted a professional baseball team, the McCook Braves, who played in the Nebraska State League from 1956 to 1959.
 In their final season in 1959, the club featured future Baseball Hall of Famer Phil Niekro and won the NSL championship; both the Braves and the league folded at season's end.
 Another pitcher on the team, Pat Jordan, later became a writer for the Sporting News, and wrote an autobiography dealing with his career with the Braves, A False Spring.

 McCook is home to the first two-year junior college in Nebraska.
 McCook Junior College was founded in September 1926 on the second floor of the YMCA building on Main Street.
 The name was eventually changed to McCook Community College and was governed over the Mid-Plains Area.
 The McCook Economic Development Corporation works “To facilitate the formation, retention, attraction, and expansion of businesses in McCook and the surrounding area.”

+McCook restaurant, Sehnert's Bakery & Bieroc Cafe, is a James Beard America’s Classic Award Winner.
+They are the only restaurant to win this award in the whole state of Nebraska.